-9.3 What powers do your local courts have to make rulings on damages/interests/costs of the litigation?
+9.2 What powers do your local courts have to make rulings on damages/interests/costs of the litigation?

-The local courts have full powers of one's counsel and court fees; however, the maximum they can award is what has been claimed.
-Interests (e.g. for late payment, if not specified in a contract or other relevant document) and costs are regulated by the law and must be claimed too.
-Whereas interests are part of the judgment on the merits (and based on substantive law), awards on (procedural) costs - although also included in the judgment - can be appealed separately like an order on procedural issues.
+The local courts have full powers; however, the maximum they can award is what has been claimed.
+Interests and costs are regulated by the law and must be claimed too.
+Whereas interests are part of the judgment on the merits (and based on substantive law), awards on costs - although also included in the judgment - can be appealed separately like an order on procedural issues.

-9.4 How can a domestic/foreign judgment be recognised and enforced?
+9.3 How can a domestic/foreign judgment be recognised and enforced?

-Domestic judgments are automatically recognised as enforceable titles and can be enforced upon application to the court.
+Domestic judgments are automatically recognised as enforceable titles and can be executed upon application to and order of the court.
 The proceedings, including the titles recognised and enforceable, are regulated by the EPA.